-Although there isn’t enough clinical evidence on the effectiveness of aloe vera gel for hemorrhoids, the National Center for Complimentary and Integrated Health lists it as likely very safe for topical use.
+Although there isn’t enough clinical evidence on the effectiveness of aloe vera gel for hemorrhoids, the lists it as likely very safe for topical use.

 The gel can be found as an ingredient in other products, but you should only use pure aloe vera gel on hemorrhoids.
 Pure aloe vera gel can also be harvested directly from inside an aloe plant’s leaves.